 By 1995 we had disbanded going our separate ways to focus on college, or work, or other bands.
 But Black Moses will always be the one that coulda shoulda woulda been one helluva longer ride.

-To hear all Black Moses recordings, plus download or buy a CD or cassette, visit my Bandcamp page at this link.
+To hear all Black Moses recordings, plus download or buy the vinyl, CD or cassette, visit my Bandcamp page at this link.

-And checkout the new Black Moses “Resurrection” that released 12/3/2021, which can be found at this link.
-A double 7″ special edition vinyl as well as CD gatefold package of this album will be available in 2022.
+And checkout the new Black Moses “Resurrection” that released 12/3/2021, which can be downloaded or streamed from your favorite music service at this link.
+You can pickup the double 7″ special edition vinyl at this link or the CD gatefold package of the album at this link.